Climbing area Rote Wand

 Arrival by car

-There are various parking facilities in Brig and Naters.
+There are various parking options in Brig and Naters.

-The climbing area can be reached in about 20 minutes from Brig railway station.
+The climbing area is about a 20-minute walk from Brig station.

 Literature